bedrocklinux/bedrocklinux-website/markdown/1.0beta1/configure.md

     {class="cmd"} sudo echo 1 > /bedrock/brpath/reparse_config

-That tells *the shell*, running as a normal user, to write the output of what `sudo exec` says.
+That tells *the shell*, running as a normal user, to write the output of what `sudo echo` says.
 If you would like to use `sudo` for something like this, you will need to use another program, such as `tee`, to do the actual writing, like
 so: